 Pro Tem Faculty Evaluation

-Pro tem faculty must undergo performance evaluation on an annual basis.
+Pro tem faculty must undergo performance evaluation on an annual basis except in cases where unit-level policies specify otherwise.
 Please note that faculty holding pro tem appointments are not eligible for promotion, but they are welcome to apply to searches for career positions.
 Please refer to departmental/unit-level policy documents outlining the criteria for performance evaluation for non-tenure-track faculty, including pro tem faculty members.

 Performance Reviews for Career Faculty